ocefpaf/qartod_manuals/docs/ADCP.md

 - Perform periodic calibration of ready-to-use spares
 - Monitor with redundant sensors whenever possible
 - Take photos of sensor fouling for records
-- Record all actions related to sensors – calibration, cleaning, deployment, etc.
+- Record all actions related to sensors - calibration, cleaning, deployment, etc.
 - Monitor battery voltage and watch for unexpected fluctuations

 When evaluating which instrument to use, consider these factors:

 - Selection of a reliable and supportive manufacturer and appropriate model
-- Operating range (i.e., some instruments won’t operate at certain temperatures, pressures, or depths)
+- Operating range (i.e., some instruments won't operate at certain temperatures, pressures, or depths)
 - Resolution/precision required
-- Sampling frequency – how fast sensor can take measurements
+- Sampling frequency - how fast sensor can take measurements
-- Reporting frequency – how often the sensor reports the data
+- Reporting frequency - how often the sensor reports the data
-- Response time of the sensor – sensor lag – time response
+- Response time of the sensor - sensor lag - time response
-- Instrument check – visual inspection for defects, bio-fouling, etc.
+- Instrument check - visual inspection for defects, bio-fouling, etc.
-- Power check – master clock, battery, etc. – variability among these sensors
+- Power check - master clock, battery, etc. - variability among these sensors
 - Standardize sensor clock to a reference such as GPS timing
 - Capability to reveal a problem with data